Jezzffihuter/starter-academic-website/content/authors/admin/_index.md

 I am conducting several independent and collaborative studies, which are broadly about human digital behavior, social networks and image-as-data.
 I am an alumni of the [Summer Institute in Computational Social Science](https://sicss.io/) in 2021 and have lead a project funded by Social Science Research Council.

-Please find my [CV](https://github.com/Jezzffihuter/starter-academic-website/blob/master/static/uploads/CV-ChuyaoWANG-Dec2021.pdf) here.
-If you are interested, please [email](<mailto: chuyao.wang@connect.ust.hk>) me for a chat or a discussion.
+Please find my [CV](https://github.com/Jezzffihuter/starter-academic-website/blob/master/static/uploads/CV-ChuyaoWANG-Dec2021.pdf) here, and [email](<mailto: chuyao.wang@connect.ust.hk>) me for a chat if you are interested.